evalkov/binder_designer/README.md

 inference.num_designs=20 specifies 20 binder designs to generate.

+This test run should take just over one hour to complete on a Tesla V100 GPU and generate 2-5 binders.

 INSTALLATION

+(Note that the size of the complete install with all the weights is ~ 15Gb).

 Edit install.sh and specify the install directory for the repositories above.
 By default, they will be installed in ~/soft